 Level Rationale Intensity Medium Activity appears to be at level typical for the season.
-Influenza A activity remains above typical level but continues to decrease.
 Geographical spread Widespread There is respiratory disease activity presence across the territory.
-Trend Decreasing Trends for many indicators are decreasing, particularly for Influenza A.
+Trend Decreasing Trends for many indicators are decreasing.
+COVID-19 indicators are stable.

 The intensity is based on the overall level of clinical activity in the Yukon, measured through syndromic, sentinel, active and lab surveillance indicators.
 Low means no activity or activity below baseline, medium means expected or average levels of activity, high means levels of activity that are higher than historical baseline, and very high means exceptionally high levels of activity.